 If there’s any solace to be taken from the situation many in K12 school systems find themselves in, it’s that they’re not in it alone.
 Teachers, students and families across the country are experiencing the same challenges.

-Surveys conducted by DonorsChoose in winter (1100 teachers responding) and summer (482 teachers responding) 2021 found that:
+Equity in education articles have long been written, focusing on who is most impacted by these inequities.
+For instance, Surveys conducted by DonorsChoose in winter (1100 teachers responding) and summer (482 teachers responding) 2021 found that:

 - Over 25% of teachers at schools in low-income communities said that 10 or more of their students lacked reliable internet access, compared to 14% of teachers at schools in more affluent communities.